TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Extbase/Step3Documentation/ActionController.rst

 ::::::::::::::::

 Finally, this method handles any errors which have been thrown by the validators.
-If so, then ErrorHandling kicks in and a suitable error message is displayed in the front end.
+If so, then ErrorHandling kicks in and a suitable error message is displayed in the frontend.
 If there are no errors, the action method is executed.
-If the method returns a value, this will be shown in the front end.
+If the method returns a value, this will be shown in the frontend.
 If no value is returned, then **$this->view->render** is executed: this leads to the Fluid Templating Engine parsing the template/s and returning the result to the Dispatcher.